docker/docs/content/guides/walkthroughs/publish-your-image.md

 1. In Docker Desktop, select the search bar.
 2. In the search bar, specify `docker/welcome-to-docker`.
-3. Select **Pull** to pull the image from Docker Hub to you computer.
+3. Select **Pull** to pull the image from Docker Hub to your computer.

 ![Search Docker Desktop for the welcome-to-docker image](images/getting-started-search.webp?w=650&border=true)